Finite- and Large- Sample Inference for Model and Coefficients in High-dimensional Linear Regression with Repro Samples: Introduction

-{ To summarize, this paper has the following five major contributions. \begin{enumerate} \item We propose the repro samples framework to effectively construct model confidence set and quantify model selection uncertainty in the high-dimensional linear regression model.
-To the best of our knowledge, this is the only existing approach that is computationally efficient and that achieves the goal of constructing a performance-guaranteed model confidence set without splitting the data or predetermining candidate models. \item We develop a novel inference procedure for regression coefficients.
-Contrary to other existing methods, our approach does not rely on the estimation of covariance matrices or a consistent model selection procedure. \item Theoretically, we show that the proposed inference procedures for both the model and the regression coefficients are able to achieve finite-sample coverage.
-Although there have been many studies on high-dimensional inference, most literature focus only on asymptotic properties.
-We believe the proposed method is the first approach that guarantees the coverage for finite samples.
-Additionally, our theory suggests a complementary effect between computational power and sample size: one can achieve valid coverage as long as either is sufficiently large. \item We do not need to impose the standard conditions that high-dimensional literature typically require to obtain a consistent estimation, { such as the restricted isometry property or restricted eigenvalue conditions.} Neither do we need to require a uniform signal strength condition, which is usually necessary for consistent model selection. \item {Finally, through extensive numerical simulations, we show that our proposed method is able to produce smaller confidence sets than those of the state-of-art debiased LASSO estimators \citep{zhang_confidence_2014, javanmard_confidence_2014}.
-In particular, due to the finite-sample validity guarantee of our method, our proposed method is able to achieve the desired coverage in the small sample size region, while other methods are not.} \end{enumerate} }
+\item { We propose a novel and efficient way to find candidate models using synthetically generated residuals.
+Theoretically, we show that this set of candidate models have a high probability to include the true model $\tau_0$ for both Gaussian and non-Gaussian errors, and we also provide an upper bound for the expected size of the set.
+Numerically, we have shown in our simulation studies that the proposed model candidate set is of reasonable size, and covers $\tau_0$ with a probability close to 1 even in challenging settings.
+The model candidate set facilitates the inference for both the true model and the regression coefficients.
+It can also be used for variable screening, providing superior performances to the traditional screening approaches relying on only marginal relationship.} \item Theoretically, we show that the proposed inference procedures for both the model and the regression coefficients achieve finite-sample coverage guarantees, while most literature on high-dimensional models focuses only on asymptotic properties.
+To our knowledge, the proposed method is the first approach that guarantees coverage for finite samples.
+Additionally, our theory suggests a complementary effect between computational power and sample size: one can achieve valid coverage as long as either is sufficiently large. \item Theoretically, we do not need to impose the standard conditions that high-dimensional statistics literature typically requires to obtain a consistent estimation, such as the restricted isometry property or restricted eigenvalue conditions \cite{buhlmann2011statistics, zhang_confidence_2014}.
+Neither do we need to require signal strength conditions \cite{zhao2006model,buhlmann2011statistics}, which is usually necessary for consistent model selection. { We also provide a discussion on conditions required for different implementations of the proposed procedure under computational~considerations. } \item Finally, through extensive numerical studies, we show that the proposed method produces better performed confidence sets than those of the state-of-the-art debiased Lasso estimators \citep{zhang_confidence_2014, javanmard_confidence_2014}.
+Because of the finite-sample validity guarantee, our method achieves the desired coverage even in small-sample regimes, while the existing~methods~can~not. \end{enumerate} Overall, we provide a comprehensive framework that subsumes existing inference approaches by two means: we consider a broader set of marginal and joint inference problems to account for uncertainties of estimating both the model and the regression coefficients; and we provide supporting theories to guarantee both finite- and large-sample performances.